python/cpython/Doc/using/cmdline.rst

    Skip the first line of the source, allowing use of non-Unix forms of ``#!cmd``.
 This is intended for a DOS specific hack only.

-   .. warning:: The line numbers in error messages will be off by one!
+   .. note:: The line numbers in error messages will be off by one.

 .. _using-on-envvars: